aStonePenguin/Tubifarry/README.md

      - [Firefox](https://addons.mozilla.org/en-US/firefox/addon/cookies-txt/)
   2. Log in to YouTube and save the `cookies.txt` file in a folder accessible by Lidarr.
   3. In Lidarr, go to **Indexer and Downloader Settings** and provide the path to the `cookies.txt` file.
-  4. **Trusted Session Generator**: This tool ([available here](https://github.com/iv-org/youtube-trusted-session-generator)) creates authentication tokens that appear more like a regular browser session to YouTube.
-It helps bypass YouTube's bot detection by.
+  4. **Trusted Session Generator**: Creates authentication tokens that mimic regular browser sessions to bypass YouTube's bot detection.
+     - It generates tokens locally, which requires Node.js installed and available in your system's PATH

   The combination of cookies and trusted sessions significantly improves success rates when downloading from YouTube, and can help access higher quality audio streams.